intro-to-data-science-23/assignments/README.md

 # Weekly assignments

 In this repository you'll find materials for the weekly assignments (just for the record; to work on them please use your assigned private repo via GitHub Classroom).
-The deadline for submission is usually Tuesdays at noon in the week after the assignments are published.
+The deadline for submission is usually Tuesdays at 9:30am in the week after the assignments are published.

 ## Assignment timeline